benofbrown/darksouls/Elden_Ring.md

 - Go to Rotview Balcony then get the SSS[8] and SSS[9] from Dragonbarrow.
 - Upgrade Moonveil to +9.

-# Levelling strategy

-1. After the initial levelling up so we can use Moonveil, the next priority is getting Vigour to 30.
-2. Then level Intelligence to 57.
-With Rennala's hat that takes us to the 60 we need for Comet Azur.
-3. Level Vigour to 40.
-4. Rest of the points go in to Mind.

-# General Boss Strategy

-The general strategy in most boss fights now is spam Transient Moonlight (heavy attack version) until they are dead, using Mimic Tear once we've got it.
-There are a few exceptions:

-- Borealis the Freezing Fog: Rock Sling aimed at the head until stagger, then riposte with Moonveil.
-- Not really a boss but the Draconic Tree Sentinel before Maliketh: Terra Magica, infinite FP and Comet Azur.
-- Gideon Ofnir the All Knowing: Terra Magica, infinite FP and Comet Azur.
-- Radagon of the Golden Order: Use Greatshield Soldier ashes to pin them down then Terra Magica, infinite FP and Comet Azur.
-Elden Beast is back to Transient Moonlight spam.

 # The Run in Earnest

 - Warp to Agheel Lake South, kill Darriwil with Blaidd, talk to Blaidd to get a second SSS[2].
 - Margit (for the talisman pouch)
 - Kill the Cleanrot Knight in the Abandoned Cave to get the Gold Scarab talisman.
+- Run through Stormveil castle.
+When you get to the Secluded Cell site of grace, go left and grab the Trina's Lily and Golden Seed before talking to Nepheli Loux.
+It's vital that you do this before beating Godrick.
+Warp back to Secluded Cell.
-- Godrick
+- Kill Godrick.
-- Starscourge Radahn (we do him early so we can get Mimic Tear)
+- Warp to the Aeonia Swamp Shore site of grace, then head south east to the map fragment.
+Carry on that way to grab the Golden Seen then head to Redmane Castle.
+- Kill Starscourge Radahn.
+Summon all the help and spam him with Transient Moonlight.
 - Go to Fort Haight West and go down the big hole, grabbing the bell bearing for Ghost Gloveworts, Greatshield Soldier ashes and SSS[4] and SSS[5] on the way, as well as Ghost Glovewort 3 and 4.
 - Get Mimic Tear, upgrade Mimic Tear to +4 after buying Ghost Glovewort 1 and 2.
 - Talk to Nepheli Loux in the Roundtable Hold to get the Arsenal Charm.
-- Red Wolf of Radagon
+- Warp to Schoolhouse Classroom and kill the Red Wolf of Radagon.
-- Rennala, then **DON'T LEVEL UP UNTIL YOU'VE FINISHED UPGRADING THE MIMIC TEAR**.
+- Carry on and kill Rennala, then **DON'T LEVEL UP UNTIL YOU'VE FINISHED UPGRADING THE MIMIC TEAR**.
 - Backtrack from the boss room to teleport to the Church of Vows, kill the Erdtree Avatar north of there to get the magic boosting tear.
 - Go to the Roundtable Hold, talk to the finger reader to get a Talisman Pouch.
 - Warp to the Liftside Chamber site of grace then run south to get on to the roof and get another Stonesword Key and the Claw Talisman.
 Equip the Claw Talisman.